El Paso Drinking Water Quality

 Is El Paso Tap Water Safe to Drink?

-10 contaminants were tested in El Paso's water.
-10 were detected, and 2 exceed EPA limits.
+11 contaminants were tested in El Paso's water.
+11 were detected — all within EPA limits.

 The data below shows test results from 1 water utility serving 748K people in the El Paso area.